diqidoq/jass/README.md

 Development status
 ------------------
 In the first time it was more something like _"public available, but rather for own use created project"_.
 Lately I started to make it more production ready _"for all of us"_.
-The reason therefor is the growing interest out htere.
-Which surprised me.
+The reason therefor was the growing interest out there.
+Which surprised me, to be honest.
+Because this project lives outside of any uptodate trends.

 Credits
 -------